BaluVyamajala/release-please-monorepo-example/README.md

 ## Contributing

 Contributions are welcome!
-If you have any suggestions or improvements, please feel free to open an issue or submit a pull request.
+If you have any suggestions or improvements, please feel free to open an issue or submit a pull request

 ## License